-REQUIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: G.I A plan for the dissemination of the guideline is submitted as a separate document from the clinical practice guideline.
-Dissemination plan G .2 Key recommendations that are most likely to lead to improvements in health outcomes are highlighted for consideration in implementation.
-Dissemination plan Desirable The guideline/development process should meet the following conditions, where applicable: G .3 A practical implementation plan is provided as a separate document, based on considerations of the Australian health care context and identification of appropriate organisation/s where the key recommendations may be directed.
-Implementation plan (may be part of dissemination plan) G.4 Resources to support implementation of the guidelines are developed, such as summaries and other tools for different health care professionals, and the guideline indicates where these can be obtained.
-Guideline G .5 Accompanying consumer information is provided.
+REQ UIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: G.1 A plan for the dissemination of the guideline is submitted as a separate document from the clinical practice guideline.
+Guidelines for Guidelines Dissemination and Communication Dissemination plan G.2 Key recommendations that are most likely to lead to improvements in health outcomes are highlighted for consideration in implementation.
+Guidelines for Guidelines Implementation Dissemination plan Desirable The guideline/development process should meet the following conditions, where applicable: G.3 A practical implementation plan is provided as a separate document, based on considerations of the Australian health care context and identification of appropriate organisation/s where the key recommendations may be directed.
+Guidelines for Guidelines Implementation Implementation plan (may be part of dissemination plan) G.4 Resources to support implementation of the guidelines are developed, such as summaries and other tools for different health care professionals, and the guideline indicates where these can be obtained.
+Guideline G.5 Accompanying consumer information is provided.
 Guideline G.6 Versions of the plain English summary and consumer information are available in different languages, if appropriate.
-Guideline G .7 Suggestions for local adaptation and adoption of the guideline are provided.
-Guideline G .8 Measures are developed for determining the extent to which key guideline recommendations are implemented.
+Guideline G. 7 Suggestions for local adaptation and adoption of the guideline are provided.
+Guideline G.8 Measures are developed for determining the extent to which key guideline recommendations are implemented.
 Guideline G.9 An evaluation strategy is developed and described to assess the extent to which guideline recommendations are adopted into routine practice.
-Guideline
+Guideline development process that must be made available to the public and NHMRC, but which is not required for inclusion in the guideline document.
+This report will include information such as a list of contributors, conflict of interest declaration and statement of funding (as detailed in Part 3: Requirements).
+The means by which this report can be accessed (electronic and/or in print) must be provided within the guideline.